How We Built an AI Consulting Team

 | Challenger | Quality Gate | Reviews every deliverable.
 Pushes back on weak logic.
 Forces revisions |

 The Challenger is the key innovation.
-In a real McKinsey team, there’s always a senior partner who asks the uncomfortable questions.
-“Is this really MECE?”
-“Did you check the base rates?”
-“Would this survive cross-examination?”
+In any top consulting team, there's always a senior partner who asks the uncomfortable questions.
+"Is this really MECE?"
+"Did you check the base rates?"
+"Would this survive cross-examination?"

 Our Challenger agent does exactly that - at three quality gates throughout the process.
 If the Challenger says REVISE, the work loops back.
 No exceptions.